Flix01/nudge/new_version/README.md

         // Update simulation
         const unsigned substeps = pre_simulation_step(&c, elapsed_time_from_previous_frame_in_seconds);   // mandatory call (substeps are the number of physic frames that are going to be performed in simulation_step(...)) if (substeps > 0) {
-            // here you can move manually kinematic bodies for example }
+            // here you can move manually kinematic bodies for example, using nudge::TransformAssignToBody(...)
+        }
         simulation_step(&c);  // mandatory call (main function of the library)